Hepatitis A

 Prevention

-The hepatitis A vaccine is the most effective way to prevent the transmission of the virus.
-The vaccine is over 90% effective when given to people who have not been exposed to hepatitis A. The vaccine is recommended to individuals at risk for hepatitis A (such as those travelling to regions where there is a high prevalence of hepatitis A, individuals who are HIV positive, MSM, people who use drugs, and people living in the same household as someone from a region with a high prevalence of hepatitis A).
+The hepatitis A vaccine is the most effective way to prevent getting hepatitis A. The vaccine is over 90% effective when given to people who have not been exposed to hepatitis A. PHAC recommends vaccination for individuals at higher risk of getting hepatitis A.

 i Cisgender – someone whose gender identity aligns with the sex they were assigned at birth